Edward E. Beidleman

-Edward Ensinger Beidleman (July 8, 1873 – April 9, 1929) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Dauphin County from 1905 to 1908, the Pennsylvania Senate for the 15th district from 1913 to 1918 and as the 12th lieutenant governor of Pennsylvania from 1919 to 1923.
+Edward Ensinger Beidleman (July 8, 1873 – April 9, 1929) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Dauphin County from 1905 to 1908, the Pennsylvania Senate for the 15th district from 1913 to 1918, and as the 12th Lieutenant Governor of Pennsylvania from 1919 to 1923.

 Early life and education

-Beidleman was born in Harrisburg, Pennsylvania to Thomas and Susan (Ensinger) Beidleman.
+Beidleman was born in Harrisburg, Pennsylvania, to Thomas and Susan (Ensinger) Beidleman.
 He attended the public schools, graduated from Harrisburg High School in 1892 and received a degree from the Keystone Business College.

 He studied law under Samuel McCarrell and was accepted to the Dauphin County bar on January 28, 1898.

 Business career

-He worked as a labor foreman for Lochiel Iron Works from 1867 to 1889, as an assistant at the Lochiel Merchandise Company from 1889 to 1900 and as a lawyer for Beidleman & Hull.
+He worked as a labor foreman for Lochiel Iron Works from 1867 to 1889, as an assistant at the Lochiel Merchandise Company from 1889 to 1900, and as a lawyer for Beidleman & Hull.

 Political career

 He served as a member of the Pennsylvania House of Representatives for Dauphin County from 1905 to 1908.
-He served as a member of the Pennsylvania State Senate from 1913 to 1919 including as President pro tempore from 1917 to 1918.
+He served as a member of the Pennsylvania State Senate from 1913 to 1919, including as President pro tempore from 1917 to 1918.
 He was a delegate to the Republican National Convention from Pennsylvania in 1924.
 He had an unsuccessful campaign for Governor of Pennsylvania in 1928.

-He died on April 9, 1929 in Harrisburg of a heart attack and is interred at Harrisburg Cemetery.
+He died on April 9, 1929, in Harrisburg of a heart attack and was interred at Harrisburg Cemetery.